s0nerik/Minesweeper/README.md

 Issues
 ======
-Connecting to Google Play Services works sometimes but not all the time.
-Given some more time I would be able to test on multiple devices to try to track down the issue.
-For example, on my Nexus 5 it is working, but at the moment on my Mom's Samsung Galaxy S5, connecting to Google Play Services is not working.
+Connecting to Google Play Services has issues on some devices.
+I need to do some more exhaustive testing on mulitple devices.